Green Mountain Peace and Justice Party: 1970s–1990s

+2000s–present

-In local Vermont town elections in 2009 a Liberty Union and Vermont Progressive Party endorsed candidate, David Van Deusen, won a contested race for a seat on the Moretown Select Board.
-Van Deusen, at the time a District Vice President of the Vermont AFL-CIO active within US Labor Against The War, and cofounder of the Green Mountain Anarchist Collective, also received the backing of organized labor.
+In 2009, David Van Deusen, endorsed by LUP and the Vermont Progressive Party (VPP), won a contested race for a seat on the Moretown Select Board.
+Van Deusen was a District Vice President of the Vermont AFL-CIO, active within US Labor Against The War, cofounder of the Green Mountain Anarchist Collective, and received the backing of organized labor.
 This victory represented an electoral high water mark for the Liberty Union Party (previous Liberty Union wins included a Representational Town Meeting Delegate in Brattleboro, and a single Justice of the Peace position some decades earlier).
 In 2010 Van Deusen again ran and again won a contested seat on the Moretown Select Board.
 Again he was endorsed by the Liberty Union, the Progressives, the Socialist Party USA, and organized labor.
 In this election Van Deusen was the top vote-getter among four Select Board candidates (three candidates, including Van Deusen running for two one year seats, and one candidate running as a write-in for one open three-year seat).
 In 2011 Van Deusen did not seek re-election to the Select Board.
 In this election he ran for First Constable of Moretown (a position he held in 2007).
 While Van Deusen won the election, he did not seek the endorsement of the Liberty Union Party.
 This time he had the endorsement of the local Progressive Party alone.
 During Van Deusen's two terms on the Moretown Select Board, he was able to win "livable wages" for all non-elected town employees, doubled property tax relief for disabled military veterans (through a Town Meeting article), successfully advocated for the use of the Town Hall for a free weekly children's play group, made strides in opening up the local democratic process to all town residents, and publicly supported a Vermont run single-payer healthcare system.

 In 2012, the party once again re-qualified for major party status as a result of a 13.1% showing for Liberty Union candidate Mary Alice Herbert in the election for Vermont Secretary of State against Democrat Jim Condos.

 In 2014, the party re-qualified for major party status yet again as a result of a 10.32 showing for Liberty Union candidate Mary Alice Herbert in the election for Vermont Secretary of State.
 In the race for Treasurer Murray Ngoima received 8.3% of the vote.
 For Attorney General the LU candidate, Rosemary Jackowski, received 3.9% of the vote.
 In VT State Senate races, Ben Bosley won 13.9% of the vote for Grand Isle district.
 In the Windham County Senate contest, Jerry Levy & Aaron Diamondstone won on 5.0% & 4.6% of the ballots.